byronPantoja/Product-Landing-Page/README.md

 Had a bit of fun playing with gradients.
 And kind of stuck with the same layout style only because I'm trying to understand it more, ie. the fixed attachments, background photos / images /gradients with text / imgs / cards over it.
 Repeatition is mastery, so expect me to repeat the styles I've used here.

 Anyways, this wraps up the product landing page.

+### the tests

+After taking a break I forgot about the tests to pass the FCC project.
+So last update to add a form and video.
+A product video didn't really fit because I couldnt find a free one that was good.
+So I added a background image instead to the back of the form.